Non-Hermitian semi-Dirac semi-metals: Acknowledgments

 \section{Acknowledgments}

 A.B. would like to acknowledge the Indian Institute of Science for a fellowship.
-A.N. acknowledges support from the start-up grant (SG/MHRD-19-0001) of the Indian Institute of Science.
+A.N. acknowledges support from the start-up grant (SG/MHRD-19-0001) of the Indian Institute of Science and and DST-SERB (project number SRG/2020/000153).